Barbering Schools in Minnesota

 1,500 Education Hours

-Throughout your Minnesota barbering program, instructors introduce foundational barbering concepts, covering everything from the chemistry of sterilization, to cutting, bleaching, and coloring hair.
-The list below highlights some common topics you should encounter while tackling your 1,500-hour barbering program.
+Throughout your program, instructors introduce foundational barbering concepts, covering everything from the chemistry of sterilization, to cutting, bleaching, and coloring hair.
+The list below highlights some common topics you should encounter while tackling your 1,500-hour barber program.

 • Scientific fundamentals of barbering